GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     library is to be used instead of a specially compiled shared or static library.
 When selected :program:`pyqtdeploy` assumes that all of the Python standard library that is implemented as C extension modules is implemented in the shared library.
+The default is to enable this for Windows.
 See also :ref:`ref-win-dynload`

 The remaining part of the tab relates to non-system libraries that may need to be linked with the application.
 Typically they correspond to packages in the